Women in Pakistan: Workforce participation

 The low female literacy rate is a large obstacle in women taking part in the workforce.

 Due to the religious and cultural values in Pakistan, women who do try to enter the workforce are often pushed into the lower of the three employment structures.
 This structure level, unorganized services sector, has low pay, low job security and low productivity.
 In order to improve this situation, governmental organizations and political parties need to push for the entrance of women into the organized services sector.
 Conservative interpretations of Islam have not promoted women's rights in the workforce, since they value women as keepers of the family honor, support gender segregation, and institutionalization of gender disparities.

 Furthermore, women who do work are often paid less than minimum wage, because they are seen as lesser beings in comparison to men, and "their working conditions vis-à-vis females are often hazardous; having long working hours, no medical benefits, no job security, subjected to job discrimination, verbal abuse and sexual harassment and no support from male-oriented labor unions" (An In-Depth Analysis of Women's Labor Force Participation in Pakistan).

 Although these religious and cultural barriers exist keeping women away from the workforce, studies have shown that women-only entrepreneurial training that allows participants to develop capital and competences, can break these down.
 Programs such as this can go a long way in an Islamic socio-cultural context to develop tolerance and understanding.

 Military

 Female officers of the Pakistan Army during their deployment in Congo.

 Women can serve in the Pakistan Armed Forces.
 In 2006, the first women fighter pilot batch joined the combat aerial mission command of PAF.

 The Pakistan Navy prohibits women from serving in the combat branch.
 Rather they are appointed and serve in operations involving military logistics, staff and senior administrative offices, particularly in the regional and central headquarters.
-About 4,000 women have served the armed forces till 2017.
+About 4,000 women had served in the armed forces till 2017.